cdaven/noteexplorer/README.md

 Alias: `rename`

 Updates filenames of notes, based on the template `(<id>) <title>.<extension>`.
-So, if the ID is 12345678901234 and the H1 title in the note is "Title of the note", the filename will become "12345678901234 Title of the note.md".
+So, if the ID is 20210119212027 and the H1 title in the note is "A Thief In The Night", the filename will become "20210119212027 A Thief In The Night.md".
+(The extension is set with the `--extension` option.)

 If there is no ID, the filename will be just the title.
+If there is not title, the filename will be just the ID.

-Some characters are illegal in Windows filenames, and will be replaced by spaces.
-Filenames in Windows can also not end with a period (".").
+Some invalid characters will be cleaned from the title before saving as a file, since the operating systems object to them.
+Read more about this below, in "Filename links".

 Asks for confirmation for each rename.